Existence of dust ion acoustic solitary wave and double layer solution at M = Mc: Introduction

-The present paper is organized as follows: In Sec. \ref{sec:non eqn}, the basic equations are given.
-The energy integral and the Sagdeev potential has been constructed in Sec. \ref{sec:Energy int}.
-Physical interpretation of the energy integral for the existence of solitary wave and double layer solutions is also given in this section.
-In Sec. \ref{sec:theory}, an analytical approach has been presented to determine the polarity of the solitary waves.
-The analytical approach has been verified numerically in Sec. \ref{sec:numerical}.
-Finally, a brief conclusion has been given in Sec. \ref{sec:conclusion}.
+The present paper is organized as follows: In \S \ref{sec:non eqn}, the basic equations are given.
+The energy integral and the Sagdeev potential has been constructed in \S \ref{sec:energy_int}.
+In \S \ref{sec:theory}, an analytical theory has been presented to determine the polarity of the solitary waves at the lowest value of the mach number.
+In the same section, the existence of the solitary structures at the critical value of the Mach number have been confirmed through the general analytical theory of \citet{das12mc} along with the use of the compositional parameter space showing the nature of existence of solitary structrues in a right neighbourhood of the curve $M=M_{c}$.
+Finally, a brief summary along with the discussions have been given in \S \ref{sec:conclusion}.